Have a question about Esther Myers Yoga Studio? Click on a question below to view the answer.

 We have mats, blankets, bolsters etc. However, we do encourage you to bring your own mat if you have one.

-We have change rooms with a washroom, but no showers.
+We have change rooms and two washrooms, but no showers.

-If you have taken yoga before and it is early in the pregnancy, you might want to start with a Beginner/Int. class, then join the pre-natal at 6-7 months.
-If you are new to yoga, you can start the pre-natal class at any time.
+If you have taken yoga before and it is early in the pregnancy, you might want to start with a Beginner/Int. class, then join the pre-natal class at 6-7 months.
+If you are new to yoga, you can start the pre-natal class (or a regular beginners' class) at any time.